bcgov/smk-cli/docs/edit-layer.md

 ## Custom Identify displays

 It is possible to completely customize your layers Identify popup display.
 This is an advanced feature that requires a working understanding of the Vue.js framework, HTML and potentially some javascript knowledge.
 More details on providing custom popups will be made available in the future.

+> Query documentation and functionality is currently in progress, check back for further updates soon!

 ---